Donald Fixico: Books and contributions

 He also has contributed to a number of publications, including "Removal of the Western Southeast Indians".
 Handbook of North American Indians: Southeast, Volume 14.
 U.S. Government Printing (2004); Witness of Change Over Fifty Years of Indian Activism and Tribal Politics.
 BEYOND RED POWER: TRIBAL POLITICS IN THE 1960S.
 School for Advanced Research Press (2007); The Federal Indian Relocation Programme of the 1950s and the Urbanization of Indian Identity.
 Removing Peoples: Forced Removal in the Modern World.
 Oxford University Press (2009); The Literature of American Indian History.
 A Century of American Historiography.
 Bedford St. Martins Press(2009); "From Tribal to Indian: American Indian Identity in the Twentieth Century".
 Native Diasporas: Indigenous Identities and Settler Colonialism in the Americas.
 University of Nebraska Press (2014).

 Film

-Professor Fixico has worked on nearly 20 historical documentaries, including Texas Ranch House (2006), Freedom Riders (2009) and American Experience (1988).
+Professor Fixico has worked on more than 25 historical documentaries, including Texas Ranch House (2006), Freedom Riders (2009) and American Experience (1988).